sourabhdalvi/SiennaTrainings/systems/system_updates.md

 To convert thermal devices from `ThermalStandard` to `ThermalMultiStart`, use the `PSY.convert_component!` function.
 This is often used to set devices as "must-run" units in the Unit Commitment (UC) problem.

+- `thtype::Type{PSY.ThermalMultiStart}` specifies the target type (`ThermalMultiStart`).
+- `th::ThermalStandard` represents the thermal device you want to convert.
+- `sys::System` is your power system model.

 ```julia
 function PSY.convert_component!(
     thtype::Type{PSY.ThermalMultiStart},